dancoyle21/frotz/README.md

 http://www.smbc-comics.com/index.php?db=comics&id=2158#comic

-TempleOS is not an alien operating system, but it is perhaps the only OS design after about 1980 that is not based on C. Most operating system designers would start with a C compiler and build their kernel using it.
+TempleOS is not an alien operating system, but it is one of only a few OS designs made since 1980 that are not based on C. Most operating system designers would start with a C compiler and build their kernel using it.
-TempleOS's designer started by designing a language, writing a compiler, and then the kernel followed.
+TempleOS's designer started by designing a language, writing a compiler, and then a kernel and a user interface.
 This is an eccentric, otherworldly approach to OS design.

 Porting software to TempleOS is a challenge that goes beyond the usual approaches of recompiling the program and translating some